IDNI/TML/README.md

 interpreter takes two parameters, a program and its input, and evaluates the program wrt the input.
 Partially-evaluating the interpreter wrt a given program yields a compiled program, and that'd be the first Futamura projection.

+We support partial evaluation of whole relations only, means that one cannot supply an input table row by row but the whole table at once.
+Similarly, partial evaluation wrt a string cannot be done char by char but given the whole string.

+The PFP iteration number can be treated inside the program, by defining:

+	round(x) succ(x,y)	-> round(y)
+	round(x)		-> !round(x)

+We can then use this in order to perform partial evaluation.
+Suppose we'd like to partially evaluate the TC program wrt a graph with a single edge E(1,2).
+As we showed, this is equivalent to beginning the fixed point iteration with an initialized relation.
+So we invoke as much rules as we can and we explicitly exclude the non-specialized original parts:

+	# the iteration number rules
+	round(x) succ(x,y)	-> round(y)
+	round(x)		-> !round(x)
+	# the evaluated part
+	round(0)		-> E(1,2)
+	# we keep evaluating as long as we can
+	round(1)		-> TC(1,2)
+	round(1) TC(x,1) E(1,2) -> TC(x,2)
+	# the unevaluated part. includes an explicit exclusion of the first
+	# rounds because we assume that the input relation E is fully given, so
+	# these rules may never be invoked again even with new input.
+	# otherwise they shouldv'e left untouched.
+	!round(0) !round(1) E(x,y)		-> TC(x,y)
+	!round(0) !round(1) TC(x,y) E(y,z)	-> TC(x,z)

 ## Formal Syntax